From Plans on Paper to Work on the Ground

 This Work Has Been Documented for Decades

 West Bartlesville is not being rediscovered.
-It has been studied, planned, and prioritized across multiple decades of city and regional planning efforts.
+It has been consistently studied, planned, and prioritized through decades of city and regional planning, including the City’s comprehensive plans, redevelopment efforts, and strategic updates.

-The need has been known for a long time.
+The need has been clear for a long time.

 Public Workshop #1: April 13, 2010